-June 1, 2018 – A new master’s program that teaches students to measure and analyze potential hazardous substances in the earth’s atmosphere or on its surface so they can make appropriate environmental policy will be offered nights and weekends starting this fall.
+October 25, 2018 – A master’s program that teaches students to measure and analyze potential hazardous substances in the earth’s atmosphere or on its surface so they can make appropriate environmental policy now accepting applications for the fall 2019 semester.

-The new interdisciplinary Master of Science in Environmental Metrology and Policy degree is designed to equip scientists and engineers with a better understanding of environmental measurements science so they can make sound environmental decisions in their careers.
+The new interdisciplinary Master of Science in Environmental Metrology and Policy degree, offered nights and weekends, is designed to equip scientists and engineers with a better understanding of environmental measurements science so they can make sound environmental decisions in their careers.

 “You can only prevent hazardous exposures that you can measure.
 Having the tools to address some of the nation’s most pressing pollution challenges requires a sophisticated understanding of how to measure pollution using a wide variety of methods,” says YuYe Tong, chemistry professor and the new program’s director.
 “Our vision is to teach and train individuals to be skillful with both sides of the equation – both the science as well as the processes through which science can best inform policymaking.”

 Students in the program will benefit from being taught by Georgetown faculty members as well as experts from the National Institute of Standards and Technology (NIST) and the Environmental Protection Agency (EPA).